fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 6.1.0 =
+* [Added] Register term meta for our location taxonomy.
+This code was commented out since WP version 4.9.4 where term meta via the REST appeared to be broken or unfinished.

 = 6.0.1 =
 * [Changed] The description, FAQ, and History sections of this readme.txt file are updated